kikoseijo/OctoberCMS-link-builder-plugin/README.md

 - Backlink checker.
 Using OctoberCMS cron system to check backlinks on referrals pages.
 - Links importer.
 Using OctoberCMS importing features (50% done).
 - Add more translations.
 (If you have to translate the plugin and want to help other users...send me!)

+> This plugin is in active development, push request are welcome